shwetasingh4189/bookstore/README.md

 ## Other docker commands
 To list all the images running: docker ps
-To stop docker image: docker stop image_name
+To stop docker image: docker stop container_name

 ## Access the application on